 The reviewers are provided by the Editors with guidelines on everything that is expected of them.
-A particular attention must be paid to individuate unethical behaviour, misuse or misinterpretation of sources or data, and other malpractices such as redundant publication and plagiarism.
+Particular attention must be paid to individuate unethical behavior, misuse or misinterpretation of sources or data, and other malpractices such as redundant publication and plagiarism.
 The reviewers must confidentially notify the Editor in chief of any substantial resemblance to other scientific papers (essay, submitted paper, chapter in a book, book, review article, etc…).

 In any case, reviewers are required to disclose any potential competing interests before agreeing to review a submission.

-Reviewers are requested to provide an objective judgement.
-An evaluation grid is provided as a template to support them in the review process, but they should fell free to integrate the form with any other information or suggestion that may be relevant.
+Reviewers are requested to provide an objective judgment.
+An evaluation grid is provided as a template to support them in the review process, but they should feel free to integrate the form with any other information or suggestion that may be relevant.

 While keeping a high quality of the review process, the reviewers’ comments should be as prompt as possible.
 Reviewers should inform the Editor if circumstances arise that prevent them from submitting a timely review.

 Peer reviewers’ identities are protected.
-On their turn, they are committed to handle submitted material in confidence.
+On their turn, they are committed to handling submitted material in confidence.

 3. Editorial responsibilities

 The Editors are aware to be accountable for everything published in the journal.
 Therefore, they have processes in place to assure the quality of the material they publish and, in particular, they ensure that peer review at their journal is fair, unbiased and timely and that all papers have been reviewed by suitably qualified reviewers.
 However, they actively seek the views of authors, readers, reviewers, and editorial board members about ways of improving peer review and publishing processes for the journal.